The Key Physics of Ice Premelting: A toy model of (complete) surface melting

 To set the scene, let us consider a low temperature bulk solid in equilibrium with bulk vapor at two phase coexistence.
 Increasing the temperature while remaining at solid-vapor coexistence, the system moves along the {\em sublimation line}, and approaches the {\em triple point}, where solid, liquid and vapor phases become equally stable and can coexist simultaneously under the same thermodynamic conditions (Figure \ref{fig:phase_diagram}).

 Premelting, viewed as an equilibrium phenomenon, is the study of how the metastable liquid phase ($\liq$) intrudes at the interface between the coexisting bulk solid ($\sol$) and vapor phases ($\vap$) in the vicinity of a metastable liquid-vapor coexistence line (Fig.~\ref{fig:snapshot}).
-For many substances, this can only occur as the system approaches the triple point along the sublimation line.
-For the special case of ice, however, notice the metastable prolongation of the liquid-vapor coexistence line runs very close to the sublimation line all the way down to the triple point (Fig.~\ref{fig:phase_diagram}).
+For many substances, this can only occur as the system approaches the triple point.
+For the special case of ice, however, notice the metastable prolongation of the liquid-vapor coexistence line runs very close to the sublimation line all the way from the triple point down to very low temperatures.

 In order to gain a microscopic understanding of this problem, let us borrow tools from statistical field theory, and assume there is a suitable {\em order parameter}, $\phi$, which adopts widely different values for the bulk solid and vapor phases.